DanielChappuis/reactphysics3d/README.md

 ## :book: Documentation

-You can find the user manual and the Doxygen API documentation [here](https://www.reactphysics3d.com/documentation.html)
+You can find the user manual and the Doxygen API documentation <a href="https://www.reactphysics3d.com/documentation.html" target="_blank">here</a>.

 ## :information_source: Branches